akanksha-sc/gem5-blog/README.md

 ## Conclusion

 This integration positions gem5 as a unified, full-system simulator for heterogeneous SoCs—combining CPUs, GPUs, and programmable accelerators under one framework with realistic timing, software, and architectural detail.
 It opens the door to studies ranging from co-scheduling and memory-system tuning to high-frequency accelerator and advanced-cooling analyses.
 Next steps include merging the support into gem5 mainline, expanding the benchmark suite with domain-specific workloads, and extending full-system accelerator support to additional ISAs.
 We hope this foundation accelerates heterogeneous-system research across the community.

+## Acknowledgments

+This work is supported in part by the Semiconductor Research Corporation and by the DOE’s Office of Science, Office of Advanced Scientific Computing Research through EXPRESS: 2023 Exploratory Research for Extreme Scale Science.

 ## References